Asabeneh/10-days-of-git-and-github/readme.md

 /c/Users/Asabeneh/Desktop
 ```

-We use _cd_ to get into a directory(folder) and we use _cd.._ to get out from a directory, in other words we use _cd_ go forward into a directory and _cd .._ to go backward from a directory.
+We use _cd_ to get into a directory(folder) and we use _cd.._ to get out from a directory, in other words, we use _cd_ to go forward into a directory and _cd .._ to go backward from a directory.

 ### Making Directory